Remote predictability of quantum measurement outcomes: Abstract

 \section{Abstract}

-We define nonlocal predictability as how well one observer can predict another’s measurement outcomes without classical communication, given full knowledge of the shared quantum state and measurement settings.
-The local bound on nonlocal predictability is defined as the maximum probability with which one observer can correctly predict the other’s measurement outcome prior to measurement.
-We show that product states always meet this bound, while all pure entangled states and some classically correlated states can exceed it.
-This demonstrates a nonlocal phenomenon since the predictability of measurement outcomes increases after the measurement.
-Perfect nonlocal predictability for arbitrary projective measurements occurs only for maximally entangled states among all pure states, underscoring their special role.
-Comparing pure entangled states with their dephased versions, we find that dephasing on one subsystem can enhance nonlocal predictability for a broad class of states and measurements - a counterintuitive, noise-induced advantage that vanishes for maximally entangled states under any projective measurement.
+Predicting quantum measurement outcomes for a local observer makes sense before, but not after, the measurement.
+However, for a remote observer, predicting measurement outcomes even after measurement remains a valid question.
+We define remote predictability as the degree to which one observer can predict a measurement outcome of a spatially separated observer, given full knowledge of the shared quantum state and measurement setting.
+We show that the remote predictability before and after the measurement remains the same for product states, whereas it increases for all pure entangled states and for some classically correlated states.
+Perfect remote predictability for arbitrary projective measurements occurs only for maximally entangled states among all pure states, underscoring their special role.
+Comparing pure entangled states with their dephased versions, we find that dephasing on one subsystem can enhance remote predictability for a broad class of states and measurements - a counterintuitive, noise-induced advantage that vanishes for maximally entangled states under any projective measurement.